-- A limited number of on-campus dormitory rooms is available on a first-come, first-served basis. - For those who apply for the on-campus dormitory, please note that rooms will be available from June 27th to July 27th, 2018. - Students who arrive earlier than check-in or stay later than check-out, should arrange their own accommodation.
+- A limited number of on-campus dormitory rooms is available on a first-come, first-served basis. - Early check-in is not available. - Those who arrive later than check-in dates may check in at later dates when arrangement is made in advance.